 Parent & Me Lesson - Ages 3-6

-This parent assisted lesson is designed for children 3 to 6 years of age and specifically for first-time and novice-level kids.
+This parent-assisted lesson is designed for children ages 3 to 6 and specifically for first-time and novice level students.
 This is a great way to introduce skiing or snowboarding with a parent assisting their child with the activities used to build skills and independence.

-This is a 2-hour parent assisted lesson that is as much about the kids having fun as it is about parents learning how to help their children grow to love snow sports.
-We’ll guide the activities with parent assistance through a “first day” experience up to a novice level, which usually involves learning how to make your first turns.
+This is a 2-hour parent-assisted lesson that is as much about the kids having fun as it is about parents learning how to help their children grow to love snow sports.
+Our instructor will guide the activities with parent assistance through a “first day” experience up to a novice level, which usually involves learning how to make your first turns.
 Once kids can turns and stop on their own, which can take more than one day to achieve, they’re ready to graduate to a different lesson experience.

 Setting Realistic Expectations for Parents and Kids

 You want your child's first experience to be memorable in such a way that THEY want to come back

 Masks Required for All

 Due to Covid-19 protocols, WHO and CDC guidelines, as well as the State of Oregon requirements for our operation, both parents and children in the Parent & Me lesson must wear a mask or face covering when a distance of six feet or more cannot be maintained.
 This includes the parking lots, inside lodges, in lift lines, while riding the Ballroom Carpet and other lifts and in all lesson meeting areas.
 Face coverings must fit over the nose and mouth for both parents and children.
 We experience young children who do not want to wear a face covering.
 It is our recommendation that you not force this requirement on your child, however, if your child is challenged by the face covering requirements they will not be able to participate in the lesson.
 Mt.
 Hood Meadows does have disposable face coverings if you forgot yours or yours is not fitting well or meeting the requirements of covering the nose and mouth.